 On my many trips to antique malls, an item that I frequently come across are vintage cast iron shoe molds.
 I don’t know if it is because I have a thing for shoes or it’s just the rusty old metal, but those little shoe molds always seem to catch my eye.
-I finally picked up a few about a month ago knowing that I would figure out something fun to do with them one way or another.
+I finally picked up a few about a month ago.

 Today, I decided to put my thinking cap on and get creative.
 I actually came up with three fun ideas by combining the shoe molds with other random items that I had lying around in my craft room.